CathalD/BlueCarbon_Eelgrass_Workshop/02_Project_Planning/README.md

 ## Why planning matters

+Before getting out into the field, there are two questions that need adressing, these are:
+How many samples should we take?
+And where should we take them?
-A carbon-stock estimate is only as good as the sampling behind it.
-Too few cores and the estimate carries wide uncertainty; poorly placed cores and it may be biased.
-The aim of this stage is a **defensible sampling design**: enough samples, allocated across the meadow, to estimate carbon stock to a target level of precision.
+Answering these questions is the aim of a **sampling design**: do we have enough samples, allocated across the ecosystem, to estimate carbon stock to meet our projects goals?

-We follow the sampling-design guidance in the Howard et al. blue carbon manual (see [Section 1](../01_Background/)), implemented through two practical tools.
+Here we follow both the WWF-Canada Sampling Design guide (see the sampling-design guidance in the Howard et al. blue carbon manual
+(see [Section 1](../01_Background/)), implemented through two practical tools.

 ---